sstark/nerdshade/README.md

 If nerdshade runs in loop mode and the `acpi_listen` program could be found, nerdshade will immediately do an update when the laptop lid is opened.
-(This is still a bit experimental, feedback welcome)
+(This is still a bit experimental, feedback is welcome)

 ## Usage